apuunDTU/ECHO-Lab---test4/README.md

 If you have any problems try asking Johan, Sarah or Ainoa.

 That's it!
 Your LAB note should now be on the Echo Lab website :)

+### PLEASE NOTE: It might take 5 minutes for GitHub to process your edit.
+Do not be confused if it takes a bit of time until your lab note appears on the website.